 Cane Toad (Rhinella marina)

-Belize Range – countrywide
+Belize Range – Countrywide

-Points of Interest
+Points of Interest:

 - This toad can grow quite large, with some individuals reaching up to 25 cm (10 inches) in length.

 - Breeding is explosive!
-When the rains come, hundreds or even thousands of toads gather to breed in ponds, swamps, or other temporary water sources.
-A female lays 8,000–25,000 eggs at once and the strings can stretch up to 20 m (66 ft) in length.
+A female lays 8,000–25,000 eggs, with strings stretching up to 20 m (66 ft) in length.
 Eggs hatch in an average of 48 hours.

 - These toads are very common around and under my house.